allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/01_geometry.md

 Local coordinate systems for each detector and a global frame ofreference for the full setup are defined.
-The global coordinate system is chosen as a right-handed Cartesian system, and the rotations of individual devices are performed around the geometrical center of their sensor.
+The global coordinate system is chosen as a right-handed Cartesian system, and the rotations of individual devices are performed around the geometric center of their sensor.

 Local coordinate systems for the detectors are also right-handed Cartesian systems, with the x- and y-axes defining the sensor plane.
 The origin of this coordinate system is the center of the lower left pixel in the grid, i.e. the pixel with